neelkamath/omni-chat-backend/docs/api.md

       }
     }
     ```
+1. If the user is unauthorized, the connection will be closed with a status code of 1008.
-1. If the `"query"` in the document you sent was invalid, the error will be returned, and then the connection will be closed.
-Here's an example of the received GraphQL document (a JSON string).
+1. If the user's authorized, but the GraphQL document you sent was invalid, the error will be returned, and then the connection will be closed.
+Here's an example of such a GraphQL document (a JSON string):

     ```json
     {